 How to Make the Best Keto Banana Pudding

-The ingredients for this keto banana pudding are enough for making two or four delicious servings.
+The ingredients for this banana pudding are enough to make two or four delicious servings.
 Here’s everything you need to do:

-- Incorporate 1/2 of the hot cream into the yolks mixture and whisk thoroughly.
-Then, pour the mixture back into the saucepan and whisk.
-Cook for 2-3 minutes until slightly thickened.
+Add 1/2 of the hot cream to the yolks mixture and whisk thoroughly.
+Then, pour the mixture back into the saucepan and continue whisking.
+Cook for 2-3 minutes until the mixture slightly thickens.

-- Switch off the heat, then and add the butter, banana extract, and xanthan gum.
+Turn off the heat and add the butter, banana extract, and xanthan gum.
 Whisk well until fully combined.

-Next, divide the pudding between 2 or 4 serving glasses.
-Allow cooling at room temperature before refrigerating.
+Next, divide the pudding between 2 or 4 serving glasses and let it cool to room temperature before refrigerating.

-- Decorate the keto banana pudding with sugar-free whipped cream, a few banana slices, or a mini keto snickerdoodle cookie.
-Enjoy!
+When ready to serve, decorate your keto banana pudding with sugar-free whipped cream, a few banana slices, or a mini keto snickerdoodle cookie.

 Tips for Making the Perfect Keto Banana Pudding

-If you want to have it from the first try the creamiest and delicious keto banana pudding, you need to read these tips:
+If you want to make the creamiest and most delicious keto banana pudding on your first try, you need to read these tips:

 - Cover the pudding with plastic wrap before you put it in the fridge to ensure no air gets into the pudding.

-- When whisking the egg mixture into the warm cream, whisk continuously.
+- When whisking the egg mixture into the warm cream, whisking continuously.
 If the cream is too hot, the eggs will begin to cook.

-- It may seem hard, but once the egg mixture and the cream are blended, keep stirring for the cremiest texture.
+- It may seem hard, but once the egg mixture and the cream are blended, keep stirring for the creamiest texture.

 How to Serve Keto Banana Pudding

-I choose to serve this sugar-free banana pudding generously topped with whipped cream and a mini keto snickerdoodle cookie.
+I choose to serve this sugar-free banana pudding generously topped with whipped cream and mini keto snickerdoodle cookies.

 But there are other options:

-- in a baking dish, you can put a layer made from crumbled keto banana bread, then add a layer of keto banana pudding and top with whipped cream;
+In a transparent baking dish, you can put a layer made from crumbled keto banana bread, then add a layer of keto banana pudding and top with whipped cream;